freqtrade/freqtrade/docs/data-download.md

                         Destination format for data conversion.
   --erase               Clean all existing data for the selected
                         exchange/pairs/timeframes.
-  --exchange EXCHANGE   Exchange name (default: `bittrex`).
-Only valid if no
-                        config is provided.
+  --exchange EXCHANGE   Exchange name.
+Only valid if no config is provided.

 Common arguments:
   -v, --verbose         Verbose mode (-vv for more, -vvv to get all messages).
+  --logfile FILE, --log-file FILE
-  --logfile FILE        Log to the file specified.
+                        Log to the file specified.
 Special values are:
                         'syslog', 'journald'.
 See the documentation for more details.
   -V, --version         show program's version number and exit